 The New York Times wrote that “unlike the meretricious Life Is Beautiful, Divided We Fall is pervaded with humor that serves not to sentimentalize or sugarcoat the monstrosity of Nazism, but to explain it”.
 It adds that “the filmmakers explore not only the banality of evil, but also the banality of goodness, and the ridiculousness, as well as the tragedy, of their collision”.

 While about the Nazi occupation and its aftermath, the film carries a similar message of reconciliation for the contemporary Czech Republic in the aftermath of Soviet occupation and domination.
-The imagery of the film is pretty obvious: Josef and Marie have a child whose father is not Josef is not the father and whose birth is even attended by three “wise men” – a Czech, a German, and a Russian… Czech and Slovak oscar
+The imagery of the film is pretty obvious: Josef and Marie have a child whose father is not Josef and whose birth is even attended by three “wise men” – a Czech, a German, and a Russian…

 According A. O. Scott in the New York Times, the film “has a familiar, lived-in feel, and if its observations of rural life at a time of political turmoil don’t feel terribly original, they are nonetheless absorbing and sometimes powerful”.
 A. O. Scott adds that “I found myself reminded, curiously enough, of Cold Mountain, another story of feminine resiliency in wartime, also shot in the mountains of Eastern Europe”.